Carbonado, Washington: History

-However, the boom did not last as the economy took a downturn and with it came the end of the need for the lower grade coal being mined at Carbonado and the timber being harvested for use in the settlements further up the valley.
+However, the boom did not last as the economy suffered a downturn, and with it came the end of the need for the lower-grade coal being mined at Carbonado and the timber being harvested for use in the settlements further up the valley.
 Since the decline of the mining era, Carbonado has experienced extreme shrinking and small booms ultimately ending with a steady population.
 All of the current residents work elsewhere and what was once an economic center for the valley is now a residential community.
-The railroad also pulled out.
+The railroad also pulled out of the town.
 The Rails to Trails project has most of the actual rail line land in its possession.

-The time that Carbonado did spend as a coal mining town is forever kept by the cemetery, abandoned mines, a grown-over coal slag pile, a school, and the company houses left behind.
-The cemetery holds the memories of older and more recent dead with many of the graveholders family still living nearby.
-Huge concrete monoliths that once held that cables for the mining carts, point straight towards the old mine shafts and openings and stand overgrown and utilized now only by the town's children.
-One hill in town started out as the coal slag pile and now has been carpeted by ivy and trees.
+The time that Carbonado did spend as a coal mining town is evidenced by the cemetery, abandoned mines, an overgrown coal slag pile, a school, and the company houses left behind.
+The cemetery holds the memories of older and more recent dead with many of the grave holders' family still living nearby.
+Huge concrete monoliths that once held that cables for the mining carts point straight towards the old mine shafts and openings and stand overgrown and now only utilized by the town's children.
+One hill in the town started out as the coal slag pile and now has been carpeted by ivy and trees.
 The school makes up what is known as the Carbonado Historical School District and grades K-8th still attend there.
 Many of the houses that the company built and originally owned still line main street.
 They look very similar to each other as was the style of the company builders at the time.
-And though many of the miners abandoned the town, in some of those houses still live the direct descendants of the original miners.
+Although many of the miners abandoned the town, the direct descendants of the original miners still live in some of the houses.

 Carbonado was officially incorporated on September 13, 1948.